ghas-lab-templates/exercises/module-1.md

       uses: gradle/actions/dependency-submission@v4
 ```

-4. Commit and push the changes to the repository
+4. Commit and push the changes to the repository.

   <details>
     <summary>Git Commands </summary>